This is all the random stuff that spills out of my mind ...

 Cancer: Yes, Some Days Can Be Awesome

-If you're reading this on Monday, I'll be in the Chemo room at Northampton Oncology plugged into large amounts of chemicals.
+If you're reading this from about 9:30am onwards on Monday 4th August, I'll be sitting in the Chemo room at Northampton Oncology plugged into large amounts of toxic chemicals via my PICC line for Chemotherapy 2 ...

 As I now know from round 1, the physiological effects of Chemotherapy do calm down after a while.
 As the cycles are three weeks apart, by the beginning of the third week I found that I had more energy and wasn't napping every afternoon like I was previously.
 My palette has also sorted itself out, it doesn't hurt to chew and my sense of taste and appetite has returned somewhat.